IsaacHair/Corth/readme.txt

 infinitely many dimensions on an array or a label, but these must be marked with square brackets.
 Also, the name can't continue after the label.
 So, as[11]ds would be bad syntax.
+All values, whether pointers or constants or integers or anything, are stored as unsigned 8 byte numbers.
+During the last step of conversion to assembly, any numbers longer than two bytes are chopped off and only the last two bytes are used.

 NOTE: THE CODE FOR UPLOADING AND COMPILING VSP ASSEMBLY NEEDS TO BE CHANGED TO USE BINARY FILES INSTEAD OF TEXT FOR RELIABILITY.